Amitgm/text-summarization/README.md

 The ML-Ops Pipeline for the Text Summarization Tool is a robust and scalable workflow that ensures the seamless development, deployment, and monitoring of the machine learning model.
 Below is a detailed breakdown of each stage in the pipeline

+#### Data Ingestion

+The first stage involves collecting and preparing the raw data required for training and fine-tuning the model.

 ## Features

 - State-of-the-Art Model: Utilizes the google/pegasus-cnn_dailymail model, a pre-trained Seq2Seq model fine-tuned for summarization tasks.